 Ordering space vs. Stocking space

-The price break zedfunc is computed from an ordering perspective, reflecting the the marginal purchase price for every purchased quantity.
+The price break zedfunc is computed from an ordering perspective, reflecting the marginal purchase price for every purchased quantity.
 However, from an inventory optimization perspective, we are usually considering the economic reward associated with the acquisition of one more unit of stock, thus taking into account the stock already available.
 The inventory optimization happens in the stocking space.

 Translating the price break zedfunc into the stocking space is straight forward with the

 StockOnHand are expected to be two quantities that are used to reflect the total quantity that must be considered prior to purchasing more of the product.

 In a previous section, we have seen how the stock reward function can be associated to economic variables that represent the gross margin, the stock out penalty and the carrying cost.
 In our previous discussion, those economic variables were plain numbers.
 However, when price breaks are involved, those economic variables are also varying along with the quantity being ordered.
 These variations are straightforward to model through zedfuncs, as obtained from